Kabera192/SmartHomeMobileProject/README.md

 - `fl_chart`: A Flutter library for creating beautiful charts.
 - `sensors_plus`: A Flutter plugin for accessing sensor data (e.g., accelerometer, gyroscope) on Android and iOS devices.
+- The `geolocator`, `location` and `google_maps_flutter` are used to manage and implement the geo-fencing feature and display it with Google Maps.

 To install the dependencies, add them to your `pubspec.yaml` file: